elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

     - pros and cons
     - for background, read Intro to Brogaard, 2018 "High frequency trading and extreme price movements"
     - New settlement rules (t+1) and initiatives (blockchain)

+NYSE started in 1792, physically trading.
+Buttonwood tree.
+System of human specialists, which are central market markers to make the market for a basket of stocks.
+The worry is a being ripped off (overcharging for liquidity) by the market maker.

+In the 1970s the NASDAQ was created due to specialist over-charing concern as well as fragmentation.
+Needed an exchange to list faster (tech), where companies that are innovating and couldn't qualify for the NYSE.
+NASDAQ chose to have multiple dealers providing liquidity on NASDAQ or so the argument goes.
+Then NASDAQ asked companies to move to them.
+Back then, there was n cross trading.
+What were the actual results?
+NASDAQ has more expensive liquidity which normally wouldn't make sense due to micro-economic theory.
+Explanation: dealers were colluding to overcharge.
+This hold true even after accounting for different stocks trading.
+When the same stock would move from NASDAQ to NYSE, its liquidity would improve.

+### LU-LD System

+- halts trading of stock that went up or down too much (per stock basis) to let traders calm down and think about it

+## Week 6?

+- GME electric boogaloo 2
+  - Roaring Kitty (Keith Gill) bought calls before he tweeted

+### Pre-Market and Post-Market Equity Trading

+- where and how?
+- brokerages &rarr; BlueOcean (ATS: alternative trading system, matching engine/platform)
+  - Thin market
+  - No price improvement
+- 4am - 8pm is when institutions start trading
+- Retail investors in the USA can trade 24/5 (Saturdays and Sunday morning not included)

+### New Texas Stock Exchange

+- Previously tried
+  - MEMX (members exchange)
+- MyX Pearl, Long-term stock exchange
+- Liquidity begets liquidity
+- Why?
+  - Circumvention of NASDAQ diversity explanation
+- Chicago to Texas is 3.5hrs
+  - Expensive network
+- NYSE
+  - Prestige and requirements compliance
+- After COVID state of NJ needed sources of revenue
+  - Transaction tax
+  - Every time you sell something you pay a tax, buyers don't
+  - Exchanges threatened to move to leave NJ and move to Chicago
+  - Exchanges have backup engines in other states to ensure that if something goes wrong there is a alternative system available
+  - Liquidity shrinks due to higher inventory costs

+## ITG Case

+- All institutional
+- POSIT dark pool
+  - Doesn't show anything
+  - Size discovery facility; trades large transactions
+  - Average is 300 on other dark pools versus POSIT 50,000
+- What is brokerages and bundling?
+  - Bundling of brokerage services such as access to affiliated Investment Banks IPOs, capital, and analyst forecasts affiliated
+- Why did SEC stop crusade against dark pools?
+- What does dark pool do to dark pools?
+- How bad was Project Omega?
+- ITG reputation went down after SEC and got acquired by Virtu after settling